-- 1. Certified volunteers are appointed by the 4-H youth educator and are considered unpaid employees of the University of Wyoming. - 2.
-In the event of accidental damage to another's property or accidental injury to another person during the conduct of official university business, the university and its employees are protected by the University of Wyoming's General Liability Insurance Program.
-This includes 4-H volunteers actively engaged in the course and scope of their 4-H volunteer activities. - 3.
-The University of Wyoming Insurance Program for general liability does not provide coverage for personal property (including home, arena, farms or project animals) of a 4-H volunteer or 4-H staff.
+- 1. Certified volunteers are appointed by the 4-H Youth Educator and are considered unpaid employees of the University of Wyoming. - 2.
+In the event of accidental damage to another's property or accidental injury to another person during the conduct of official University business, the University and its employees are protected by University's General Liability Insurance Program.
+This includes 4-H volunteers when they are actively engaged in the course and scope of their 4-H volunteer activities. - 3.
+The University of Wyoming Insurance Program for general liability does not provide for coverage for personal property (including home, arenas, farms or project animals) of a 4-H volunteer or 4-H staff.